Sal-Abu/sal-abu.github.io/content/posts/Contradictions in Holy Texts.md

 Contradictions in holy texts aren’t flaws, they’re cultural artifacts.
 They show us how culture shapes meaning and how humans struggle to express the inexpressible.

 Whether it’s the Bible, the Quran, the Vedas, or any other sacred writing, contradictions don’t erase their importance.
 They remind us that these are human-told stories reaching toward something bigger, not instruction manuals demanding literal precision.

-Holy texts endure not because they are flawless, but because they still matter.
-And the next time someone tries to win points by pulling out a contradiction, the right response might just be: *Congratulations, you’ve discovered that humans tell stories like humans.
-Now what?*## Why Contradictions Do Not Matter

-So why don’t contradictions matter?
-Because the purpose of holy texts isn't factual precision.
-Their value and power lies in their ability inspire reflection, guide communities, instill purpose, and help people wrestle with the big questions and ground their sense of self somewhere in the universe.

-Critics who point to contradictions often miss this.
-They assume religion collapses if the text isn’t flawless.
-But most religious life has never depended on flawless texts.
-It has depended on stories reshaped through tradition, culture, and practice.

-Holy texts endure not because every line agrees, but because the stories still work.
-They still guide, still inspire, still comfort, still provoke, still anchor communities across generations.